ainahar/grid-blast-radius/README.md

-# GridBlast — AMI Disconnection Blast-Radius Twin
+# Grid Blast Radius — AMI Disconnection Consequence Model

-**If one smart-meter head-end is compromised, how many households can be switched off at once — and how much do standard defences shrink that number?**
+**If one smart-meter head-end were compromised, how many households could be switched off at once — and how much do standard defences reduce that number?**

-GridBlast is a defensive digital-twin that models the *consequence surface* of India's RDSS smart-meter rollout.
-It contains **no attack technique and no exploit code.** It is a Monte-Carlo consequence model an operator, CERT, or regulator uses to size a risk that the current policy debate ignores.
+Grid Blast Radius is a defensive digital twin that models the *consequence surface* of India's RDSS smart-meter rollout.
+It contains **no attack technique and no exploit code.** It is a Monte-Carlo consequence model for operators, regulators and CERTs to size a risk that the current policy debate does not address.

-> Strategic Intelligence Forecast **F4 — "The Disconnection API."**
+> **Forecast F4 — "The Disconnection Blast Radius."**
-> The RDSS rollout is installing *remotely-executable mass household
-> disconnection* across state DISCOMs, concentrated in a handful of private AMI
-> Service Providers (AMISPs) running head-end systems.
-Public debate is entirely
-> about billing fairness.
-Almost none of it is about the fact that a compromised
-> head-end can de-energise lakhs of homes simultaneously — an IT-grade security
-> problem with OT-grade, household-granular consequences.
+> The RDSS rollout is installing the ability to remotely de-energise households at national scale, concentrated in a small number of private AMI Service Providers running head-end systems.
+Public debate about smart meters is about prepaid billing.
+It is not about the fact that a compromised head-end can switch off a large share of a state's households at once, which is an IT-security problem with physical, household-level consequences.

 ---

-## Why this is neglected, not obvious
+## Why this is neglected

-Everyone can see the smart-meter *billing* fight (prepaid protests, rollbacks).
+The smart-meter billing argument is well covered, including prepaid protests and rollbacks.
 The security conversation, where it exists, is about data privacy.
-The **disconnection command path** — a switch that reaches into homes — is discussed almost nowhere, and its blast radius is set by a variable no one is tracking:
-**vendor market concentration.** GridBlast makes that variable legible.
+The **disconnect command path** is discussed almost nowhere, and the variable that sets its reach is not tracked at all: **vendor market concentration.** This model makes that variable visible.

 ## What it does

-Runs a Monte-Carlo over structural parameters — household base, rollout penetration, AMISP vendor shares (concentration), and four composable OT mitigations — and reports the distribution of households a single head-end breach could disconnect.
-It compares four canonical scenarios side by side.
+Runs a Monte-Carlo over structural parameters — household base, rollout penetration, AMISP vendor shares, and four composable operational-technology controls — and reports the distribution of households a single head-end compromise could disconnect.
+Four scenarios are compared side by side.

 ## Quickstart